guardian/tip/README.md

   ): Future[AssertionResult]
 ```

 Note currently `TipAssert` is not related to `Tip.verify` functionality in any way.
-One major semantical
+One major semantic
 difference between the two is that `TipAssert` checks failed paths whilst `Tip.verify` checks successful paths.